Our Advocacy

 We are a community that enables autistic young people to develop meaningful friendships and develop a more positive perspective of autism.
 But we have also created a movement that aims to have a positive influence on society through advocacy and enabling strategic change to ensure the needs of autistic young people are met across the UK.
 This doesn't just impact on our society, but helps young people to better advocate for themselves moving forward.

-Here are the projects our community members are currently working on:
+Here are some of the projects our community members are currently working on:

 Barriers to Education